coderxster/iautomech/README.md

 * Hibernate
 * Mysql

-Note: the application will be going through is some refactoring / changes
+Note: the application will be going through some refactoring / changes